Is there a gap between public and private sector pay?

 This analysis excludes pension provision, which tends to be considerably better in the public sector.

-And an Office for National Statistics analysis that includes pension provision suggests workers in the public sector being 7% better paid than in the private sector.

-But that figure has also fallen over the past 10 years and is considerably lower if you take into account bonuses and overtime payments in the private sector.
+On the other hand, bonuses and overtime payments are much more significant in the private sector.

-"Over the last decade, public-sector wages have done even worse than private-sector wages," Paul Johnson, from the IFS, said.

-"Both have done incredibly badly in historic terms - but the public sector has done worse."
+And one thing that the pandemic has highlighted is the greater job security in the public sector, especially because those in the public sector were more likely to be classified as key workers.